How Much Does Central Air Cost?

 Having a central air conditioner is an easy and convenient means of staying cool and comfortable while controlling your home’s energy efficiency and output on those hot summer days.
 Different types of central air conditioners will inevitably come with its own costs, which will vary from household to household.
 But how much does central air cost ?
-Read on to learn more about central ac installation cost below.
+Read on to learn how much does central air cost.

 Installation costs for central air-conditioning systems can vary based on the HVAC contractor you hire, where you live, if you need heating and cooling replacement instead, and the type of air conditioning system you want.
 How much does a new central air-conditioning unit cost ?
 On average, you can expect installation cost alone to be between $3,000 to $7,000, which includes the unit.
 The three main factors involved with the installation costs include:

 Prior to even wheeling in the indoor unit, the contractor will have to inspect and audit your home.
 The most important of these is the Manual J load calculation, which measures the amount of heat that your house absorbs throughout the day.
 This helps your contractor estimate the type and size of the central air conditioning system that would work best in your home.

 This evaluation should also include an assessment of potential energy inefficiencies in your home, including air leaks, damage in the ducts, or insulation issues.

 decide on, you may require ducts in your home.
 If you don’t have existing ductwork, you can expect costs to almost double thanks to an increase in labor, materials, and time involved in duct installation.